 The Bank is required to maintain cash reserves based on the level of certain of its deposits.
 This reserve may be met by funds on deposit with the Federal Reserve Bank ("FRB") and cash on hand.
-In March 2020, the FRB lowered the reserve requirement ratios to 0% (in response to the COVID pandemic) with no changes to date.
-Therefore, the Bank had no required reserve balance at December 31, 2023 and 2022.
+In March 2020, the FRB lowered the reserve requirement ratios to 0%.
+Therefore, the Bank had no required reserve balance at December 31, 2024 and 2023.